ZsoltMolnarrr/SpellPower/README.md

 **Server side** configuration can be found in the `config` directory, after running the game with the mod installed.

-# 🔨 Using it as a modder
+# 🔨 Using it as a developer

 ## Installation